cammneto/webscraper/README.md

 # webscraper
-studying project for a webscrapper with selenium using
+Project for a webscrapper with selenium using the site http://books.toscrape.com/ made for this type of practice.